Dramatic Northern Laos Bike Tour

 Day 1: Luang Prabang

-Begin the afternoon tour by cycling around the old quarter of Luang Prabang, starting at Heuan Chan Heritage House and after to Luang Prabang’s National Museum, formerly the Royal Palace.
-Displayed within is a collection of personal artifacts of the former Laotian Royal Family.
+Begin the afternoon tour by cycling around the old quarter of Luang Prabang, starting at Heuan Chan Heritage House and after to Luang Prabang’s National Museum, formerly the Royal Palace that displays a collection of personal artifacts of the former Laotian Royal Family.
 Visit nearby Wat Mai – the five-tiered roof epitomizes the graceful Luang Prabang architectural style.
 Continue cycling along the Mekong River and stop at the hillside temple of Wat That Luang.
 Take a short walk and visit the ancient stupa called That Dam (the Black Stupa) before biking to Wat Visoun, the oldest living temple in Luang Prabang.
 Wat Visoun dates back to 1513 and contains a collection of antique wooden Buddha images.
 Continue along the Nam Khan River to Wat Xieng Thong – often considered to be Luang Prabang’s most elegant.
 The temple is characterized by tiered roofs sweeping low to the ground and the impressive “tree of life” mosaic.
 Before sunset, cycle back to your hotel on the town’s main street, stopping at Wat Sop and Wat Sen along the way.

 Day 2: Luang Prabang